proxiex/businessbrace360/README.md

 # businessbrace360

-With the curent situation with Covid-19 epidemic, this is a web platform that allows to test candidates for recruitment remotely.
+With the current situation with Covid-19 epidemic, this is a web platform that allows testing candidates for recruitment remotely.

 ## Features
 - Create new job posting or offers (admin)